meher12/spring-security6/README.md

 ## 02 - Changing the Default Security Configurations:
 ***Project name: 2-spring-security-configurations***
-we've taken the initiative to enhance the default security configuration by customizing the defaultSecurityFilterChain method inside ProjectSecurityConfig class:
+We've taken the initiative to enhance the default security configuration by customizing the defaultSecurityFilterChain method inside ProjectSecurityConfig class:
 1. Securing Specific Services:
    The ***.antMatchers("/secured-service1", "/secured-service2").authenticated()*** configuration ensures that access to "/secured-service1" and "/secured-service2" requires authentication.
 Users must be authenticated to access these services.
 2. Allowing Unrestricted Access: